SadikCihanAyaz/sadikcihanayaz.github.io/javascript/arrayMethods/topic.md

   console.log(index, value);
 }
 // Output: 0 'a', 1 'b', 2 'c'

+// BTW [index, value] -> this referring to call as array destructuring
 ```

 > Useful for `for...of` loops when you need both index and value.